Nielson Field: Nielson Airport

-The property on which the airport stood was part of the Hacienda San Pedro de Macati owned by the Zóbel de Ayala family.
+The property on which the airport stood was part of the Hacienda San Pedro de Macati owned by the Zóbel de Ayala family, then in the province of Rizal.
 The hacienda encompassed most of what is now the city of Makati.
-When Enrique Zóbel de Ayala, then senior managing partner at Ayala y Compañía, and a special aide to President Manuel L. Quezon, found out about the Nielson group's proposal to the government to build an airport on a turnkey basis, he immediately offered a portion of the hacienda as a possible site for the facility.
+When Enrique Zóbel de Ayala, then senior managing partner at Ayala y Compañía (present-day Ayala Corporation) and a special aide to President Manuel L. Quezon, found out about the Nielson group's proposal to the government to build an airport on a turnkey basis, he immediately offered a portion of the hacienda as a possible site for the facility.
 It was an ideal location for the airport because Makati was then just a sparsely populated town adjacent to Manila.
 The site was located on a hard tract of land jutting from rice fields, clearly visible from the air, allowing clear approaches from all sides.

 The Nielson Airport became the base of the American Far Eastern School of Aviation.
 More importantly, with the introduction of commercial air services at the airport, it became the primary gateway between Manila and the rest of the country and, later, between the Philippines and the world.
 The Philippine Aerial Taxi Company (PATCO), the first airline company in the Philippines, and the Iloilo-Negros Air Express Company, the first Filipino-owned commercial passenger airline, started operating from the Nielson Airport.
 When Philippine Air Lines was established, its very first flight took off in March 1941 from the Nielson Airport for Baguio.

 As a response to the expansionist policy of Japan, authorities in the Philippines set up the Far East Air Force (FEAF) headquarters at the Nielson Airport.
 Commercial flights at the airport were halted in October 1941 and the private carriers were asked to relocate their services to make room for the U.S. Army Air Forces.